New York registers daily deaths under 550 for first time in almost two weeks

-Of the 540 deaths, 504 people had passed away at hospitals and 36 in nursing homes, which Cuomo said are the “single biggest fear in all of this” because of all the vulnerable people in one place.
-“It is the feeding frenzy for this virus despite everything we can do in the best efforts of people who are working in those nursing homes and are doing a fantastic job.”
-New York City, the epicenter of coronavirus outbreak in the US, has 122,148 confirmed virus cases and more than 7,890 COVID-19 deaths and another 4,309 probable deaths, people who did not have a positive COVID-19 laboratory test, but their death certificate lists as the cause of death "COVID-19" or an equivalent..
+Of the 540 deaths, 504 people had passed away at hospitals and 36 in nursing homes, which Cuomo said are the "single biggest fear in all of this" because of all the vulnerable people in one place.
+"It is the feeding frenzy for this virus despite everything we can do in the best efforts of people who are working in those nursing homes and are doing a fantastic job," he said.
+New York City, the epicenter of coronavirus outbreak in the US, has 131,263 confirmed virus cases and more than 8,890 deaths and another 4,309 probable deaths, people who did not have a positive COVID-19 laboratory test, but their death certificate lists as the cause of death "COVID-19" or an equivalent.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)